-6 class hrs and 16 lab hrs/wk, 11 cr.
 Nursing care of patients.
 Covers hospitalization, surgery, infection and/or infectious diseases, neoplastic disease, and disturbances of the respiratory, cardiovascular, integumentary, gastrointestinal, urinary and male reproductive systems.
 Emphasizes nursing at the associate degree level, and the role of nurses as members of a nursing team.
 Prerequisite: NUR106, 108, 109.
-Lab fee, \$10.
+Class fee, \$20.
 F

 Spans nursing care and health education from birth to death for patients who have difficulties coping with life and who experience disturbances of the nervous and renal systems, have a neoplastic disease, and other acute and emergent conditions.
 Presents education concepts to teach patients who need information or support to maintain their health.
-Lab fee, \$10.
 Prerequisite: NUR106, 108, 109, 206.
 Also registration must be completed, liability insurance purchased, and TB test results obtained before students are permitted in the clinical area.
 Current CPR certification is required.
+Class fee, \$20.
 W

+3 class hrs and 16 lab hrs/wk, 8 cr.
 Continuation of NUR208.
 Focuses on management of nursing care team in acute care settings.
 Nursing care of patients with critical disturbances of any or all body systems.
 Prerequisite: NUR106, 108, 109, 206, 208.
-Lab fee, \$5.
+Class fee, \$5.
 Sp

-NUR211 RN Re-entry Program
+NUR211 RN Re-entry

-For inactive registered nurses returning to practice.
-Reviews concepts, skills, and values of contemporary nursing.
-Problem solving approach to management of nursing care in a variety of situations.
-Prerequisite: Eligibility for registered nurse licensure and proof of application for, or possession of, a limited license from the Oregon State Board of Nursing.
-Lab fee, \$10.
+A review and update for the inactive Registered Nurses planning to return to practice.
+Prerequisite: Eligibility for registered nurse licensure and have applied for, or have obtained, a limited license from the Oregon State Board of Nursing.
+Class fee, \$20.
 F